 In the case of a pencil, it may not matter to you that it is lead-filled (feature), doesn’t leak (advantage) and doesn’t stain your clothes (benefit) because you never carry one in your suit!
 In a school, however, that they are hexagonal (feature), don’t roll (advantage) and don’t constantly end up on the floor (benefit) is a significant issue for teachers!

 What we do at this stage is to start building the differentiation story by taking features and mapping ourselves and our competitors on positioning maps.
-In the case of MP3 players in the late 1990s, manufacturers were focusing their efforts on compatability, battery life and size.
-A product manager in that field might also have considered price, memory size, ease of use, sound recording features, display quality and so on.
+In the case of MP3 players in the late 1990s, manufacturers were focusing their efforts on compatibility, battery life, and size.
+A product manager in that field might also have considered price, memory size, ease of use, sound recording features, display quality. and so on.
 He or she will have been looking for features that gave ‘clear water ‘ differentiation compared to their competitors.

-It is salient to reveal at this point that MP3 player C was in fact the Apple iPod.
+It is salient to reveal at this point that MP3 player C was, in fact, the Apple iPod.
 Apple’s understanding of what the customers valued meant a completely different proposition map.
-They recognised better than most what really mattered.
-Customers didn’t really value small size, it was the thinness of the device that made it easier to carry.
+They recognized better than most what really mattered.
+Customers didn’t really value small size; it was the thinness of the device that made it easier to carry.
 They didn’t want lots of features and buttons, but the ease of the click wheel.
-Support for multiple formats just creates headaches for most customers, the simplicity of quickly copying all your music onto your device from a PC makes it attractive.
+Support for multiple formats just creates headaches for most customers; the simplicity of quickly copying all your music onto your device from a PC makes it attractive.
 Apple saw these features as the battleground on which they would compete (Fig.3).
-Circle size in this case represents ease of getting your music on the device (iTunes).
+Circle size, in this case, represents ease of getting your music on the device (iTunes).

-Whilst we can’t all perform like Apple, we should always be aware that most customers couldn’t care less about our product or service.
-They want to know what it can do for them; how it will solve some problem or help them achieve some career or business objective.
+While we can’t all perform like Apple, we should always be aware that most customers couldn’t care less about our product or service.
+They want to know what it can do for them, how it will solve some problem or help them, achieve some career or business objective.